+IFRS 9 replaced International Accounting Standard 39 (IAS 39) and was implemented on 1 January 2018.
 On 11 March 2016, the Bank Supervision Department released a Guidance Note (G3/2016) on sound credit risk practices associated with the implementation and ongoing application of expected credit loss accounting frameworks.
 This followed the release in December 2015 of a supervisory guidance on the subject by the BCBS.
 In the Guidance Note, banks were requested to assess their current policies, procedures and practices against the principles contained in the BCBS document taking into account the nature, size, complexity and risk profile of their activities.
 Regarding measures for the appropriate application of fair value recognition, measurement and disclosure, the BSD is monitoring the implementation of IFRS 9 among banks due to differing approaches by banks on this matter.
-IFRS 9 replaced International Accounting Standard 39 (IAS 39) and was implemented on 1 January 2018.

 Monitoring of compliance is on-going.
 Collective Investment Scheme: The Registrar has identified a suitable framework that should be used as a base for the drafting of the legislation that will prescribe standards.
 The industry working group will submit their inputs by end February 2017 and the drafting process will commence thereafter.
 South Africa is in a process of appointing an expert to draft a new accounting standard for CIS.
+The above process was not successful and after various subsequent attempts to obtain the services of a provider through tender processes. no-one submitted a tender.
+Accordingly, the CIS Specialists drafted a proposed content of such a standard which is currently being converted to a Conduct Standard.
+We are currently working towards submission of a Conduct Standard to the Transitional Management Committee on 19 July 2019.
+The Conduct Standard will require the application of IFRS minus a number of impractical requirements.